Criteria for Type 1 Evaluations: Quality Assurance of Teaching and Learning According to ESG

 - Quality Criteria for Modules and Courses, as documented in ASIIN’s Standards for the Certification of Further Education.

 Moreover, we gladly examine if there is a possibility to design a Type 1 evaluation for your range of degree programmes or your institution based on a set of criteria of a third party, e.g. a state-owned or international institution.
+Criteria used for type 1 evaluations must comply with the ESG.
+This will be checked by in the preparation phase by ASIIN through a synopsis of the third party criteria and ESG.
+However, only evaluations that concern the range of academic programmes or higher education institutions and where the criteria are ESG compliant fall under the ESG approach.

 The main difference between and evaluation and accreditation or certification procedures, is the fact that there will be no seal awarded.
 Such an evaluation is concluded by a report which states to what extent experts judge the fulfilment of the set of criteria, where the weaknesses are and where the potential improvements are.